HamidKarimi-Rouzbahani/mrc-open-day-2021/_episodes/osf-project-component.md

 ---
-title: Q&A about publication notification (and confirmation of data)
+title: Q&A about publication notification (and confirmation of data) (Kevin Symond)
 teaching: 20
 exercises: 25
 questions: []